arch1t3ct/angular-inview/README.md

 offset to the element that will anticipate or delay the in view event.

 A hack `in-view-delay` has been added.
 It allows to change the delay of in-view timer.
 Very useful when item skipping occurs (most of the time - via using scrollbar).
 Beware of large values - the timer is BLOCKING!
+Beware of super low values too.
+In fact - don't even think of using this hack.
+It's no good.
+A complete rewrite of timeout function is needed.

 ## Testing